- Search The Registry

 *Mary Ann Green is celebrated on this date in 1964.
 She was a Black Native American (Cahuilla) tribal leader and politician.

 She was born Mary Ann Martin, years after members of the Augustine Band of Cahuilla Indians had abandoned their reservation and traditional lands surrounding Coachella.
 These lands are east of Los Angeles, CA. (There were only 11 living members of the Augustine Band in 1951, thirteen years before Green's birth).
 She was raised by her paternal grandmother, who was Black.

 Green was unaware of her Native American heritage during her childhood and early adulthood.
-In 1981, an executive order recognized and established the Augustine Band of Cahuilla Indians as a federally recognized tribe.
+In 1981, an executive order recognized and established the Augustine Band of Cahuilla Indians is a federally recognized tribe.
 However, in 1986, Roberta Augustine, the last living member of the Augustine Band, as well as Green's other grandmother, died.
 Green discovered her previously unknown Cahuilla heritage following her grandmother's death.
 She eventually decided to move with her children to the Coachella Valley surrounding the Augustine Band of Cahuilla Indians' reservation a few years after the death of her grandmother.

-Green also gained custody of four her nieces and nephews following the murder of both her brothers in a gang shooting in Los Angeles.
+Green also gained custody of four of her nieces and nephews following the murder of both her brothers in a gang shooting in Los Angeles.
 Together, Green, her children, and her extended family comprised the entire Augustine Band of Cahuilla Indians.
 She Green became tribal Chairperson in 1988, a position she held until 2016.
 Under Green, the Augustine Band of Cahuilla Indians established a tribal government in 1994.
 Two years later, Green and her family resettled the Augustine Band's reservation in Coachella in 1996.